valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/valtimo-backend-libraries.md

   which can be used in message throw events as an expression.
   More detail [here](/using-valtimo/process/correlating-messages.md).

+* **Portaaltaak process name change**

+  The name for the Portaaltaak system process which, can run when portal task is completed, has been changed to `Process completed Portaaltaak`.

 ## Bugfixes

 The following bugs were fixed: